voyeg3r/dotfaster/vim/wiki/dicasvim.md

 For those who do not know what "primary selection is", putting it simple.

-	"The text selected and is just captured automatically to its special clipboard space (Linux only)"
+	"The text selected and is just captured automatically to its special clipboard space (Linux only)" - On vim the "*" registers stores the primary selection

 On vim just press: `Shift-insert` "primary selection"